meeprakash25/ecommerce_app/README.md

 ## About Ecommerce App

 Ecommerce App is a native android ecommerce application.
-Using this app, user can view the products posted by the ecommerce admin and place orders.
+Using this app, user can view the products posted by the ecommerce admin and also they  can place orders.

 ## Contributing